Topologies of open complemented subsets: The product of two -spaces and the weak -topology

 As one can add $(X, \emptys_X)$ in any given base, one can use a uniform base-modulus $\beta_X$ for $\C X$.
-Consequently, the category of these spaces with uniformly continuous functions as arrows has products.
-Next we define the weak $\csb$-topology and we show that it is the least $\csb$-topology that turns all given functions into uniformly continuous ones.
+Consequently, the category of these spaces with uniformly-like continuous functions as arrows has products.
+Next we define the weak $\csb$-topology and we show that it is the least $\csb$-topology that turns all given functions into uniformly-like continuous ones.

 \begin{proposition} If $\C X \in \SetExtIneq$, $\C Y_i := (Y_i, =_i, \neq_i ; \B {\C C_i}, \beta_{Y_i}, \beta_{\ \emptys_{Y_i}}, \beta_{\B {\C C_i}})\in \csbTop$, for every $i \in I$, and if $f_i \colon X \to Y_i$ are strongly extensional functions, then $\C X := (X, =_X, \neq_X ; \B {\C B}, \beta_X, \beta_{\ \emptys_X}, \beta_{\B {\C B}}) \in \csbTop$, where